OwenDTC477/tp3/README.md

 # tp3
 This is tiny project 3

-This is the read me file for DTC 477 Timy Project 3.
+This is the read me file for DTC 477 Tiny Project 3.